 The companies on this list have issued, or certify that they will issue, pedicab liability insurance policies that comply with New York City law and rules.
 The list must not be considered a recommendation of any insurance agent, or a complete listing.
 Companies are listed in alphabetical order.

-If you obtain insurance covering the entire pedicab business, the minimum insurance amounts are $1,000,000 per accident with $2,000,000 aggregate (combined single limit for injury to or destruction of property of one or more persons) carried by the pedicab business.
+If you obtain insurance covering the entire pedicab business, the minimum insurance amount is $2,000,000 combined single limit for injury or death of one or more persons, and damage to or destruction of property, with a maximum of $1,000,000 for each accident.